COR Healthcare Medical Associates

 Nearly 6 million adults in the United States have congestive heart failure (CHF), which means their heart isn’t strong enough to pump oxygen-rich blood throughout their body.
 For most people, CHF is a chronic condition, but with the right care can be managed.
-At COR Healthcare Medical Associates in Torrance, San Pedro, Redondo Beach and Manhattan Beach, California, the experienced cardiology team specializes in diagnosing and managing CHF and can develop a plan that helps you live a full and happy life.
+At COR Healthcare Medical Associates in Torrance, San Pedro, Redondo Beach, Manhattan Beach and El Segundo, California, the experienced cardiology team specializes in diagnosing and managing CHF and can develop a plan that helps you live a full and happy life.
 For expert management of your heart health, contact the Los Angeles office most convenient for you by phone or online today.

 CHF is a condition that develops when your heart muscle is too weak to adequately pump blood throughout your body.

 Conditions like high blood pressure and coronary artery disease can stress your heart muscle to the point that it stiffens or weakens and can no longer adequately fill with blood, leading to CHF.

 Other conditions that can lead to CHF include: